A.J. Pollock Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in the league.
+- The eight strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.

-- The Rockies have a 5.26 team ERA that ranks 24th across all MLB pitching staffs.
+- The Rockies' 5.28 team ERA ranks 24th across all MLB pitching staffs.

-- Rockies pitchers combine to give up 18 total home runs at a rate of 1.4 per game (to rank 20th in the league).
+- The Rockies rank 19th in baseball in home runs allowed (19 total, 1.4 per game).

-- Gomber (0-2) gets the start for the Rockies, his third of the season.
+- Davis makes his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.